evanthegrayt/vim-update-plugins/README.md

 ### About
 I recently had an itch to learn something new, so I decided to try some vimscript.
-This is the first plugin I've made, so apologies if it's crude.
-Also, I'm aware that (better) plugins like this exist; it was more of a learning experience for me.
+I'm aware that (better) plugins like this exist; it was more of a learning experience for me, but it does work!

 This plugin is compatible with `vim-8`, and its "new" `packages` directory structure (`~/.vim/pack/*/{start,opt}/*/`), but still supports the old "standard"